 The final step in the site deployment is configuring your production environment variables.
 In the Netlify dashboard under your site's settings page, click on "Build & deploy" > "Environment" in the left nav.

 Click on the "Edit variables" button and enter in the following key/value pairs:

 DATABASE_URL— To find this value, go back to your PlanetScale dashboard, click on the

-mainbranch under "Branches".
-Click on the "Connect" dropdown and then click the "Generate new password" button.
+netlify-starterdatabase, click "Connect".
+If the password is masked and you don't have one, you may click the "Generate new password" button to create a new one.
 Next, click on the "General" dropdown in that modal and select "Prisma".
 Copy the value for

 urland paste that back in the Netlify dashboard as the value for